fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/rules-for-absent-data.md

-# Rules for absent data
+# Rules for Absent Data

 FIXM supports the representation of fields that are explicitly absent or that are deleted.
 It does so by leveraging the XSD specification for